Anumodana/data_wrangle_osm/README.md

 https://s3.amazonaws.com/metro-extracts.mapzen.com/chiang-mai_thailand.osm.bz2
 https://www.openstreetmap.org/relation/1908771

-I've chosen Chiang Mai, Thailand dataset because I visited this province last year and it's a very popular province that everyone including Thais and forigners would like to visit.
+I've chosen Chiang Mai, Thailand dataset because I visited this province last year and it's a very popular province that everyone including Thais and foreigners would like to visit.
 So, this dataset should contain a lot of shops, cafes, hotels, and places that are benefit for doing data analysis.

 ## 1. Problems Encountered in the Map
 After reviewing the dataset, I found the following main problems: